-I am only into the first few pages of the book, but I have to say that so far I appreciate the books’ imagery and poetic retelling of life in Europe during World War II.
+I loved the books’ imagery and poetic retelling of life in Europe during World War II.
 The novel offers a fresh perspective on this fascinating time in history by telling the story of two everyday people caught up in the midst of this dramatic historical moment.

 by Francis Schaeffer

 This is an epic classic that I try to read every few years because of it’s sheer brilliance to seamlessly tie the pieces of history together into one narrative.

 How Should We Then Live? takes the reader on a heady journey from the fall of the Roman Empire to modern times, explaining how major cultural events (art, music, books) shifted the politics, economics and belief systems throughout the centuries.